 Rašić, Dunja.
 The Banisher of Madness.
 An Interpretation of Language as a Vessel of All Truths Sacred and Profane in the Teachings of Ibn al-Sarrāj of Baghdad.
-Piscataway: Gorgias Press, 2020.
-In press.
+Piscataway: Gorgias Press, 2021.

 Rašić, Dunja (2019), ‘’Topographies of Afterlife: Intermediate World of Barzakh in the Works of Ibn Arabi’’, Third Program of Belgrade 161 (2).
 In press.

 Rašić, Dunja (2017), ‘’ Alexander the Great as Qur’anic Zulqarnain: The Two- Horned King of The One Thousand and One Nights’’ FILUM 7 (2): 150-162.

 Rašić, Dunja (2016), ‘’al-Sirāfi’s Stairways to Wisdom: A Method’’, The Issues of Arabic Studies 3 (1): 116-140.

 Rašić, Dunja (2016), ‘’Throne of Beauty in Islamic Civilization: Diagram no.20 of Ibn Arabi’s Meccan Revelations’’, Journal of Serbian Aesthetical Society 7 (1): 26- 37.